smcclatchy/r-pub-quality-graphics/_episodes/02-boxplot.md

 Picture a set of bar charts indicating the mean and s.e.m. for each strain.
 Which plot communicates more information, a bar chart or a box plot?

-> Code Challenge: Choose another phenotype to plot as boxplots by strain.
-Order boxplots by mean phenotype value.
-Flip the coordinates if necessary to make strain names legible.
-Add a point indicating the mean strain value.
-Add data points over the boxplots.
-Add axis labels and a plot title.

 ## References